-How to Stop a Crack in Your Windshield from Spreading: Tips and Tricks
+Here's How to Stop a Windshield Crack from Spreading

 We’ve all been there - driving down a highway and suddenly a transport truck passes you, kicking up rocks, dirt, and whatever else is on the road.
 You hear that crack when the rock hits your windshield, and you immediately notice a brand new crack in the glass.